endash/endash.github.io/_posts/2015-11-14-how-do-i-unit-test-this.markdown

 2. "DRY" code up by relying on libraries as much as possible
 3. MVC means my app is made up of models, views, and controllers

-It's easy to see how these lead to large, fragmented classes tightly coupled to oodles of dependencies.
-This code is going to be difficult to test well in any circumstance, and will bear little resemblance to anything that was "test-driven."
+It's not difficult to see how these lead to large, fragmented classes tightly coupled to oodles of dependencies.
+The resulting code is going to be difficult to test well in any circumstance, and will bear little resemblance to anything that was "test-driven."
 I'd like to suggest some replacements:

 1. Minimize the number of dependencies per class.
 2. Minimize the number of classes dependent on an external dependency.
 3. Write the code first, worry what "category" each class falls into later.

 The first will result in more classes, but they'll be more easily tested, refactored, and maintained.
 The second encourages dependencies to be isolated into bridge, adapter, or facade classes, keeping the dev's code dependent on interfaces he or she owns.
 The third breaks the MVC (among others) intuition pump that says every class we write has to fit one of two or three possible roles.
-A dev utilizing these heuristics will find themselves asking "how do I unit test this" far less frequently.
+A dev utilizing these heuristics will find themselves asking "how do I unit test this?" far less frequently.

 Now, "how do I integration test this" is a different question entirely... more on that later.